apnadkarni/blt/man/comboeditor.rst

   The position of the *comboeditor* may be adjusted to guarantee that the entire widget is visible on the screen.
 This command normally returns an empty string.
-If the **-postcommand** option has been specified, then its value is executed as a Tcl script before posting the menu and the result of that script is returned as the result of the post widget command.
-If an error returns while executing the command, then the error is returned without posting the menu.
+If the **-postcommand** option has been specified, then its value is executed as a Tcl script before posting the editor and the result of that script is returned as the result of the post widget command.
+If an error returns while executing the command, then the error is returned without posting the editor.

   *Switches* can be one of the following:

   **-align** *how*
-    Aligns the menu horizontally to its parent according to *how*.  *How* can be "left", "center", or "right".
+    Aligns the editor horizontally to its parent according to *how*.  *How* can be "left", "center", or "right".

   **-box** *coordList*
     Specifies the region of the parent window that represent the button.
     Normally comboeditors are aligned to the parent window.
-This allows you to align the menu a specific screen region.  *CoordList* is a list of two x,y coordinates pairs representing the two corners of the box.
+This allows you to align the editor a specific screen region.  *CoordList* is a list of two x,y coordinates pairs representing the two corners of the box.

   **-cascade** *coordList*
-    Specifies how to position the menu.
-This option is for *cascade* menus. *CoordList* is a list of x and y coordinates representing the position of the cascade menu.
+    Specifies how to position the editor.
+This option is for *cascade* editors. *CoordList* is a list of x and y coordinates representing the position of the cascade editor.

   **-popup** *coordList*
-    Specifies how to position the menu.
-This option is for *popup* menus. *CoordList* is a list of x and y coordinates representing the position of the popup menu.
+    Specifies how to position the editor.
+This option is for *popup* editors. *CoordList* is a list of x and y coordinates representing the position of the popup editor.

   **-window** *window*
-    Specifies the name of window to align the menu to.
+    Specifies the name of window to align the editor to.
 Normally *comboeditor*s are aligned to its parent window.  *Window* is the name of another widget.

 *pathName* **redo**
+  Re-applies the last reverted change.
+This command only has effect if the last command was a **undo** operation.
+The text and insertion cursor are possibly changed.

 *pathName* **scan dragto** *x* *y*
   This command computes the difference between *x* and *y* and the coordinates to the last **scan mark** command for the widget.
-It then adjusts the view by 10 times the difference in coordinates.
+It then adjusts the view by 10 times the difference in coordinates.  *X* and *y* are screen coordinates relative to editor window.
 This command is typically associated with mouse motion events in the widget, to produce the effect of dragging the item list at high speed through the window.
-The return value is an empty string.

 *pathName* **scan mark** *x* *y*
-  Records *x* and *y* and the current view in the menu window; to be used with later **scan dragto** commands. *X* and *y* are window coordinates (i.e. relative to menu window).
+  Records *x* and *y* and the current view in the editor window; to be used with later **scan dragto** commands. *X* and *y* are screen coordinates relative to editor window.
 Typically this command is associated with a mouse button press in the widget.
-It returns an empty string.

 *pathName* **see** *charIndex*
-  Scrolls the menu so that *item* is visible in the widget's window.
+  Scrolls the editor so that character at *charIndex* is visible in the widget's window. *CharIndex* may be in any of the forms described in `CHARACTER INDICES`_.
-  *Item* may be a label, index, or tag, but may not represent more than one menu item.

 *pathName* **selection adjust** *charIndex*
   Sets the end of the selection nearest to the character given by